 South Dakota is the birthplace of a fantastic park called Badlands National Park.
 It was established as a national park in 1978.
-Badlands national forest is visited by over 1 million people each year.
+Badlands is visited by over 1 million people each year.
 You may see bison, elk, swift fox, bobcat, and other animals if you come here.
 Badlands National Park is a fantastic destination for fossil hunting, walking, and exploring new things.
 August through September is the best time to visit the beauty of Badlands National Park, so plan your time to stay two days here.

 #29- Grand Canyon National Park (Arizona)

-Grand Canyon National Park was established in 1919 in Arizona and visited by more than 5 million visitors each year.
+Grand Canyon National Park was established in 1919 in Arizona and visited by more than 5 million people each year.
 The best time to join this outstanding park is when the temperature is pleasant in September, May, or March.
 In the Grand Canyon wilderness area, you will see the most stunning view of the sunset and sunrise.
 Stay two days here and explore the ancient museum, visitor centers, and gift shops.

 #30- Sequoia National Park (California)

 Sequoia National Park was established in 1890 on the shoulders of California to protect the giant sequoia trees and other plants.
 The General Highway connects this Park to Kings Canyon National Park.
 This park’s attractions include Sherman Tree Trail, Tunnel Log, Tokopah Falls, Moro Rock, Giant Forest Museum, fishing, camping, and hiking.
-Join Sequoia national forest June through August and make your day.
+Join Sequoia between June through August and make your day.

 #31- Joshua Tree National Park (California)

-Joshua Tree national park is positioned in California and established in 1994 and visited by more than 2 million visitors annually.
+Joshua Tree national park is positioned in California and established in 1994 and visited by more than 2 million passengers annually.
 Joshua Tree countrywide park is near Palm Springs, San Bernardino, and Los Angeles.
 The name of the park is selected for Joshua Tree, which is in danger of extinction.
 Visiting Joshua Tree National Park is free, and you may join it in October, March, or May.

 #32- Olympic National Park (Washington)

-Olympic National Park is positioned in Washington and visited by more than 3 million visitors each year.
+Olympic National Park is positioned in Washington and visited by more than 3 million travelers each year.
 This over 922 acres area is an exciting place for hiking, walking, and exploring the beautiful animals and plants.
 Spring through fall is the best time to join the Olympic wilderness area.
 As there is no evidence about the Olympic hot springs’ safety, it is better to avoid swimming in these pools, but you may enjoy swimming and kayaking in the lake.